pattonsgirl/CS4900-AppSoftwareDev/API/class-2/class-2-overview.md

 # @Get Endpoints using StudentController

 Outlined below is the complete flow of GET requests in the StudentController, from the Controller layer down to the Entity layer, including all intermediate layers.
-This is similar to last week's reading, but while last week was more conceptual, this breaks a specific flow down further to get a better understanding of how the layers connect.
+This is similar to last week's reading, but while last week was more conceptual, this breaks a specific flow down further into even more layers to get a better understanding of how the layers connect.

 >Examples below use mr-fixit-service